basetenlabs/truss/docs/reference/cli.md

 #### predict

-Runs prediction for a Truss in a docker image or locally
+Invokes the packaged model, either locally or in a Docker container.

 Args: